Supplemental Nutrition Assistance Program: 2025 legislative changes under OBBBA

-2025 issues and shutdown
+2025 shutdown

-In 2025, following the lead of the newly-reelected Trump administration, the House of Representatives moved for a new budget resolution that cuts funding to an array of social programs such as SNAP and Medicaid.

 SNAP is authorized by the Food and Nutrition Act of 2008.
-This law, formerly the Food Stamp Act of 1977, has since 1973 been periodically reauthorized by the farm bill, and the program was last reauthorized by the 2018 farm bill.
+This law has since 1973 been periodically reauthorized by the farm bill, and the program was last reauthorized by the 2018 farm bill.
 For programs with mandatory spending authorized but not appropriated by the farm bill—such as SNAP—an appropriations act or continuing resolution could allow operations to continue.
 Many farm bill provisions expired in 2023 and then were extended through September 30, 2025.
 In a period of farm bill expiration, SNAP operations continue with the provision of appropriations.

-In October 2025, it was announced that November's SNAP payments would not be disbursed as a consequence of the 2025 U.S. federal government shutdown, affecting 42 million Americans.
-However, two federal judges ruled on October 31, 2025 that the Trump Administration must pay food stamps during November.
-As of Saturday, 1 November new restrictions had been promulgated, but funding was still not forthcoming, and the situation remained confused.
-Arguments will be made to both judges (in response to their orders) by attorneys from the Trump administration on Monday, 3 November.
+The SNAP payments for November 2025 were delayed because of the 2025 U.S. federal government shutdown.
+Twenty-five states and the District of Columbia sued the federal government in federal court to prevent SNAP delays.
+Two federal judges ruled on October 31, 2025 that the Trump Administration had to pay food stamps during November, but the federal government appealed the ruling, arguing that federal law prohibited the release of funding for SNAP.
+After the shutdown ended on November 12, full SNAP benefits resumed, and the federal government withdrew its challenge before the Supreme Court.

+2026

+In May 2026, the Center on Budget and Policy Priorities estimated that, compared to July 2025, 1.6 million fewer people (half of them children) were receiving SNAP across a dozen states.
+USDA data showed that SNAP enrollment fell from 42.2 million people in May 2025 to 36.6 million in May 2026.